 Implementation on the pilot line kicked off with the foundation best practices.
 Despite the challenges, the changes rapidly yielded impressive results.
 Dongguan started with one task force, but nowadays the current five task forces are all driving the world class operations (WCO) implementation in their own areas.
 Profit Improvement Projects (PIPs) constitute a significant part of the improvement drive.
 Operators and supervisors were trained in the DMAIC problem-solving methodology and are solving problems that rival any Six Sigma black belt project.

 Production volumes continue to grow exponentially and several all-time production records were shattered.
 Material yields improved in leaps and bounds reducing the yield losses by between 21% and 79% in the first few years.
 This resulted in the Dongguan factory leading the field in the supply network yield benchmarks.
-Most impressive are the energy and water usage savings since the start of the world class operations program.
-Water usage per liter of beverage improved by 49%.
-Electricity consumption per liter of beverage declined by 35%, while fuel consumption per liter dropped by 41%.
+Most impressive are the energy and water usage savings since the start of the world class operations programme.
+Water usage per litre of beverage improved by 49%.
+Electricity consumption per litre of beverage declined by 35%, while fuel consumption per litre dropped by 41%.